Axway/api-builder-docs/content/en/docs/developer_guide/blocks.md

     description: 'will set a header named "Foo"',

     action: function (req, resp) {
-        // this is a synchronous block since it doesn't have a nex resp.set('Foo', 'Bar');
+        // this is a synchronous block since it does not have a nex resp.set('Foo', 'Bar');
         req.log.info('Pre Example Block executed');
     }